 The 2 colors we've already selected, Mercurial Scimitar and Mercury's Treads, gives us some magic resist, tenacity, a cleanse, and even AD.
 Let's look at ArPen next.

 Last Whisper is a very strong ArPen item.
 Unfortunately, it's also blue.
 You wouldn't be able to buy Last Whisper and maintain a fabulous rainbow build.
-The other armor pen items on the spectrum are The Black Cleaver and Youmuu's Ghostblade.
-Say you've settled on The Black Cleaver.
+The other armor pen items on the spectrum are Black Cleaver and Youmuu's Ghostblade.
+Say you've settled on Black Cleaver.
 This leaves our purple spot open for a number of useful items such as Blade of the Ruined King for more lifesteal, Youmuu's Ghostblade for more flat arpen, or Maw of Malmortius for more magic resist.

 Environmental factors in your build

 There are other things to think about besides "the enemy team does magic damage."
 Here's an example: Say you're going to pick a lifesteal item.
 Of the remaining colored items, there's Ravenous Hydra, Guinsoo's Rageblade, Wriggle's Lantern and Executioner's Calling.
 There's also Blade of the Ruined King in the flexible purple slot.
 Of the bunch, Ravenous Hydra and Blade of the Ruined King are both good choices for their effects.

 Ravenous Hydra looks like an appealing choice here since in this example, you're mid lane versus the enemy Ahri who can max Orb of Deception first to easily clear waves and roam once she gets her ult.
 By going for a Tiamat early on, you can keep up with her wave clear and save Blades of Torment for when you want to fight her.
 This leaves our yellow item to be whatever.